-If we become eligible to register any of our shares on Form F-3, (1) holders of at least 25% of the registrable securities under the Investors' Rights Agreement or (2) holders of registrable securities then outstanding and constituting the Special F Majority, as defined under the articles of association in effect immediately prior to this offering, may, subject to certain limitation, request that we file a shelf registration statement for an offering to be made on a delayed or continuous basis pursuant to Rule 415 under the Securities Act registering the resale from time to time by holders of registrable securities.
+Holders of at least 25% of the registrable securities under the Investors' Rights Agreement or holders of registrable securities then outstanding and constituting the Special F Majority, as defined under the articles of association that were in effect immediately prior to closing of our initial public offering, may, subject to certain limitation, request that we file a shelf registration statement for an offering to be made on a delayed or continuous basis pursuant to Rule 415 under the Securities Act registering the resale from time to time by holders of registrable securities.
 In such event, we are required to give written notice of such request to all holders of registrable securities, who may elect to join in such request.
 Subsequently, upon receipt of such registration request, we are obligated to use our reasonable commercial efforts to file the registration statement as soon as practicable, and in any event within 45 days after the date such request is given.
 We are required to effect only one shelf registration statement.
 We are not required to effect any underwritten offering within 90 days of another underwritten offering.